ANKARA

 Data and Facts

-• Ankara has a borderline hot-summer Mediterranean climate and a cold semi-arid climate.
-Under the Trewartha climate classification, Ankara has a middle latitude steppe climate.
-Due to its elevation and inland location, Ankara has cold and snowy winters and hot and dry summers.
-Rainfall occurs mostly during the spring and autumn.
+• Climate: Ankara has a borderline hot-summer Mediterranean and cold semi-arid climate.
+According to the Trewartha climate classification, it has a middle-latitude steppe climate.
+Due to its elevation and inland location, winters are cold and snowy, while summers are hot and dry.
+Most rainfall occurs in spring and autumn.

-• The city is said to have existed during the Bronze Age and belonged to the Hattic civilization, but according to the Phygrian tradition, King Midas founded the city as 'Ancyra.'
+• Historical Background: The city is believed to have existed during the Bronze Age and was part of the Hattic civilisation.
+According to Phrygian tradition, King Midas founded the city as 'Ancyra.'

-• The leader of the Turkish nationalists, Kemal Atatürk, established the headquarters of his resistance movement in Ankara in 1919.
-After the War of Independence was won and the Ottoman Empire was dissolved, Turkey was declared a republic.
+• Political History: The leader of the Turkish nationalists, Kemal Atatürk, established his headquarters in Ankara in 1919.
+After winning the War of Independence, Turkey became a republic, and Ankara replaced Istanbul as the capital on October 29, 1923.

-• Ankara has the largest urban ropeway on the Eurasian continent in 2014, with a 10 passenger gondola lift.
+• Modern Infrastructure: In 2014, Ankara introduced the largest urban ropeway in Eurasia, featuring a 10-passenger gondola lift.

 Administration